nongthaihoang/custom_font_installer/README.md

 - For `sans-serif`, there must be at least one font `ur.ttf` or `ss.ttf`.
 - If using VF, flash the CFI zip for the first time to get the default config file.
 - For TWRP support, download the [TWRP](https://gitlab.com/nongthaihoang/oh_my_font/-/raw/master/extensions/twrp.zip) extension and extract it to `OhMyFont` folder.
-- Be aware that not every font will work properly on Android.
+- Be aware not every font will work properly on Android.

 ## Google Font Installer
-- Download and install [Google Fonts](https://fonts.google.com) easily.
+- Download a font from [Google Fonts](https://fonts.google.com).
+- Move the download font zip to `/Internal storage/OhMyFont/`
-- Just add `GF = <fontname>`, e.g. `GF = Open Sans`, to the config file `OhMyFont/config.cfg`.
+- Set `GF = <font zip name>` (e.g. the downloaded font zip is `Roboto_Condensed.zip` then `GF = Roboto_Condensed`) in the config file `OhMyFont/config.cfg`.
-- Static fonts only.
+- Only works with static fonts.